MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-assign.md

 1. In the left pane, select **Folders** to view the list of folders in the environment.

-1. Select the desired folder, and then at the top of the screen, select **Assign** to display the folder information.
+1. Select one or more folders, and then at the top of the screen, select **Assign**.

    :::image type="content" source="media/folders-assign.PNG" alt-text="Screenshot of a folder with the Assign command highlighted.":::